Plan the conversation carefully.

 Words you can adapt

-I want to talk about secure communication, and I am trying to keep this to one clear next step.
+I want to talk about how to state needs, wants, and feelings clearly, and I am trying to keep this to one clear next step.

 The part I am asking about is this specific moment, not your whole intent.